Nordost Valhalla 2. The Importance of cables in High End Audio.

 At the end of the day though, I could never go back to listening to my generic cables on my system.
 Not after I heard what it sounded like with these better cables in.

 I am not one to recommend things that are garbage.
 As I said, I write these HiFi posts for ME and for those who want to read about what I have to say when it comes to Audio Gear.
-I do not serve any Audio Advertiser and make NO money from this at all.
+I do not serve any Audio Advertiser and make no money from this AT ALL.
+No affiliate audio sales, no commissions, no ad money.